 For awards made to any members of the Executive Committee (including the CEO), the Board of Directors approves any granting of PSUs upon recommendation of the Remuneration and Nomination Committee and such number of PSUs are / will be subject to the amounts approved at the applicable general meeting.
 Raymond De Vré's employment agreement provided for an annual target value for the allocation of PSUs.
-The number of allocated PSUs to the other members of the Executive Committee will depend on the individual LTIP grant level determined by the Board of Directors, upon recommendation of the Remuneration and Nomination Committee, based on, inter alia, the individual's position, complexity of the function and level of responsibility.
-For eligible employees outside the Executive Committee, such individuals will be selected by the Executive Committee, in each case following discussion with the Remuneration and Nomination Committee.
+18 The number of allocated PSUs to the other members of the Executive Committee will depend on the individual LTIP grant level determined by the Board of Directors, upon recommendation of the Remuneration and Nomination Committee, based on, inter alia, the individual's position, complexity of the function and level of responsibility.
+For eligible employees outside the Executive Committee, such individuals will be selected by the Executive Committee based on objective and subjective criteria determined by the Executive Committee, in each case following discussion with the Remuneration and Nomination Committee.